Heitor Gouvêa

 Historical metrics vs Tracking metrics

-Continuing the discussion on metrics, another point worth considering and categorizing is the distinction between historical metrics and tracking metrics.
-Making proper use of these metrics can be a differentiating factor.
+Continuing the discussion about metrics, another point worth considering and categorizing is the distinction between historical metrics and tracking metrics.
+Proper use of these metrics can be a differentiating factor.
 Let me explain:

-• Historical metrics: these serve to portray past events, illustrating through numbers what has already happened.
-They are useful for developing medium and long-term plans.
+• Historical Metrics: These serve to portray past events, illustrating through numbers what has already happened.
+They are useful for helping to develop medium and long-term action plans.

-• Tracking metrics: these objective is to provide real-time insights into ongoing events, allowing for the creation of short-term tactics.
+• Tracking Metrics: These aim to provide real-time insights into ongoing events, allowing for the creation of short-term tactics.

 To illustrate this, let’s use a basic and didactic example:

-Imagine that we want to measure whether we were successful or not with a group of students enrolled in a 12-month course.
-A strong and straightforward indicator is the final ratio between the number of students who passed and the number of students who failed.
+Imagine we want to measure whether we have succeeded or not with a group of students enrolled in a 12-month course.
+A strong and direct indicator is the final ratio between the number of students who passed and the number of students who failed.

-However, since the course lasts for 12 months, relying solely on this metric would be inadequate because we would only obtain the answer to our question too late.
-Consequently, we would not be able to take immediate action to improve the situation if it is not optimal.
+However, since the course lasts for 12 months, relying solely on this metric would be inadequate, as we would only get the answer to our question too late.
+Consequently, we would not be able to take immediate actions to improve the situation if it were less than ideal.
 In other words, this metric is historical.
+By observing this metric, we can draw some conclusions and consequently think about new strategies so that the next classes have a higher pass rate.

 As for tracking metrics, we can consider the following:

-1. Bi-monthly assessments: These allow us to identify students with a low achievement rate.
-We can even conduct assessments based on subject categories, providing further details on the specific subjects in which students are struggling.
-This enables short-term changes, such as adjusting the teaching methodology, providing additional classes, or recommending supporting references to students.
+1. Bi-monthly evaluations: These allow us to identify students with a low performance index.
+We can even conduct evaluations based on categories of disciplines, providing more details about the specific subjects in which students are having difficulties.
+This allows for short-term changes, such as adjusting teaching methodology, offering additional classes, or recommending support references to students.

-2. Monthly attendance rate: Students who attend classes infrequently are more likely to fail.
-By monitoring attendance, we can diagnose the issue, communicate with the student, understand the reasons behind their behavior, and make necessary adjustments.
+2. Monthly attendance rate: Students with low attendance are more likely to fail.
+By monitoring attendance, we can diagnose the problem, communicate with the student, understand the reasons for their behavior, and make necessary adjustments.